vinegarhq/vinegarhq.github.io/src/Configuration/tips-and-tricks/index.md

 - `WINEESYNC`: allows Wine Staging to use Esync, please see [HowToEsync](https://github.com/lutris/docs/blob/master/HowToEsync.md) for more information.
 - `WINEDEBUG`: for performance reasons, this has been set to `-all`, which disables most of the logging.
 In order to debug crashes of Wine, it is recommended to set this to an empty string (`""`).
 - `DXVK_HUD`: is a variable used by DXVK for a hud, for more information about it you can see the [DXVK README](https://github.com/doitsujin/dxvk#hud), which includes various other variables that can be set.
 This can be set, for example, to `fps` to display an fps counter.

+## Studio backup

+Before you delete your wineprefixes via `vinegar delete` or `flatpak run org.vinegarhq.Vinegar delete`, you should backup data you have on your Studio prefix.
+This includes your settings, files you have stored etc.

+The Studio prefix location depends on how you installed Vinegar:

+- On Flatpak, it's located in `~/.var/app/org.vinegarhq.Vinegar/data/vinegar/prefixes/studio`
+- On other methods, it's located in `~/.local/share/vinegar/prefixes/studio`

+Where Roblox Studio store their settings and what they store:

+- `(studio prefix)/user.reg` : Studio theme, Docking layout
+- `(studio prefix)/drive_c/users/(username)/AppData/Local/Roblox/GlobalSettings_13.xml`: Display language, Fonts etc
+- `(studio prefix)/drive_c/users/(username)/AppData/Local/Roblox/GlobalBasicSettings_13_Studio.xml`: MicroProfiler, Fullscreen etc